0i41E/Random/README.md

-# Scripts-and-Exploits
+# RaNDoMe Stuff
-Random scripts and exploits I used, modified or wrote.
+Random scripts I used, modified or wrote.

 Please feel free to contact me.